Biden administration has reunited 500 families separated under Trump

 The administration in September of last year launched two sites — together.gov and its Spanish-language counterpart juntos.gov — to give families a portal to actively seek reunification.

-Some 200 families are still being processed through the portal, but about 150 who have been initially contacted by the government have yet to do so.
+Some 200 families are still being processed through the portal, and another 150 who have been initially contacted by the government have yet to do so.
 There is also a group of parents for the more than 150 children the task force has not yet been able to contact.

 “We’re making progress.
 We have been able to contact many of the families that we had not previously had any contact with when we came into this job and into this mission.
 And we know that there is a lot of work left to be done.
 We are committed to continuing to work to find these families,” Brané said, an effort that has included visiting villages in other countries in an effort to locate the parents.